 Top election official in Myanmar assassinated by guerrillas

-A top election official in Myanmar has been fatally shot in Yangon in the latest attack attributed to militants opposed to military rule
+Top election official fatally shot in Yangon in latest attack attributed to militants opposed to military rule

 A top election official in Myanmar was fatally shot in his car in Yangon, the country’s commercial capital, in the latest attack attributed to militants opposed to military rule.